 As Ramadan continues across the borough, residents will soon be preparing to celebrate Eid al-Fitr.

-Eid ul-Fitr is expected to take place on Sunday 30 March 2025 or Monday 31 March 2025, where families, friends, and communities will come together to celebrate this special occasion.
+Eid ul-Fitr is expected to take place on Thursday 19 March, Friday 20 March, or Saturday 21 March 2026, when families, friends, and communities will come together to celebrate this special occasion.

 Eid is about joy, reflection and togetherness.
 It’s a time for prayers, meals, and making memories with loved ones.
 Here’s everything you need to know to celebrate safely and smoothly in the borough.